-Windows Security provides the following built-in security options to help protect your device from malicious software attacks.
+Windows Security provides built-in security options to help protect your device from malicious software attacks.

-To access the features described below, in the search box on the taskbar, type windows security, select it from the results, and then select Device security.
+To access the features described below, tap the Windows Start button, type windows security, select it from the results, and then select Device security.

 Notes: What you actually see on the Device security page may vary depending upon what your hardware supports.